We may earn income from links in this post. Please read this Disclosure for details.

 The concept of this wonderful experience was to wander Rome like a local and get a feel for living in Italy through their rich culture and by sampling some great Italian cuisine, at least for a few hours!

-Twilight Trastavere – An Eating Italy Food Tour in Rome
+2. Review of the Twilight Trastevere Eating Italy Food Tour in Rome

-I enjoyed my Taste of Testaccio tour so much, the next time I was in Rome, I signed up for the Twilight Trastavere .
+I enjoyed my Taste of Testaccio tour so much, the next time I was in Rome, I signed up for the Twilight Trastevere.
 It was equally enjoyable and I was travelling solo so was looking for something to do in the evening.
 It fit the bill perfectly.

 Highlights of this walking tour of Rome’s most bohemian neighbourhood included tasting wine in the Spirito di Vino’s wine cellar, an underground grotto that’s 150 years older than the Colosseum.